ylab-nsu/ws25-watermark/docs/architecture/Architecture.md

 We’ve defined a clear policy for extending the framework with new `Watermarker` implementations, aiming for two primary audiences:

-- End users installing the library via pip
+- End users who use library through package manager (in future pip).
 - Developers contributing to the framework’s repository.

-### Extension for End Users (pip installation)
+### Extension for End Users

-For users who install the Watermark framework via pip, the primary way to extend the framework is by creating a custom `Watermarker` implementation and passing an instance of it to `WatermarkService`.
+For users who install the Watermark framework as package, the primary way to extend the framework is by creating a custom `Watermarker` implementation and passing an instance of it to `WatermarkService`.

 Guidelines for creating a custom Watermarker are provided in the [How to write a Watermarker](./../HowToWatermarker.md) document.